 Your body language, nonverbal cues, tell a lot about how you perform at a job, career and on stage as a public speaker.
 Research suggests that nonverbal cues are more important than verbal ones.
 I came across one study that spoke about body language comprising 55% of the force of any response, whereas the verbal content only provides 7%, and “paralanguage,” or the intonation, pauses, and sighs given when answering or speaking, represents 38% of the emphasis.

 Our schools put more emphasis on the spoken word.
 I suggest you learn to use a few simple tips to accentuate your body language as a public speaker or even interview for a job:

-Finally, don’t overdue your hand gestures.
+- Finally, don’t overdo your hand gestures.
 I have seen some speakers who constantly flail their hands around – this is distracting and annoying.
 If you have a tendency to do this, use a hand-held microphone to keep your hands busy.